jamesstidard/sanic-envconfig/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jamesstidard/sanic-envconfig/badge.svg)](https://coveralls.io/github/jamesstidard/sanic-envconfig)
 [![Licence](http://img.shields.io/:license-mit-blue.svg)](https://github.com/jamesstidard/sanic-envconfig/blob/master/LICENCE.txt)

-This extension helps you bring environment variables into your Sanic config.
+This extension helps you bring commandline & environment variables into your Sanic config.

-The extension also leverages type hints to correctly cast environment variables to the appropriate type.
+The extension also leverages type hints to correctly cast those variables to the appropriate type.
 This can also be overridden and extended for your own types.

 ## How it Works
 Define your config class and subclass `sanic_envconfig.EnvConfig`.
-To not pollute your config, only those variables defined (and in uppercase) in your config class will pulled from your environment variables.
+To not pollute your config, only those variables defined (and in uppercase) in your config class will pulled from your environment or commandline variables.

-The values set in your class will be the default values, overridden when there is a environment variable with the same name available.
+The values set in your class will be the default values, overridden when there is a environment variable or commandline argument with the same name available.
+The priority order being: `commandline arguments > enviroment variables > config`.

-Casting of the environment variables is decided by looking at the type hints declared on config class.
+Casting of the commandline & environment variables is decided by looking at the type hints declared on config class.
 If no hint has been declared, the type of the default value will be used.
-When a default value is also not provided the variable will be returned as whatever type it exists in `os.environ` (most certainly a `str`).
+When a default value is also not provided the variable will be returned as whatever type it exists in `os.environ` or `sys.argv` (most certainly a `str`).

 This extension takes care of correctly casting the common types `str`, `bool`, `int` and `float`.
 Though, `sanic_envconfig.EnvConfig` can be extended for custom types.
 Additionally, the supplied casting can be overridden if desired.